 What is functional neurological disorder (FND)?

-Functional neurological disorder (FND) is the name given to medically unexplained neurological symptoms which appear to be caused by problems in the nervous system, but are not linked to a specific disease or physical disorder.
+Functional neurological disorder (FND) is the name given to medically unexplained neurological symptoms which appear to be caused by problems in the nervous system, but are not linked to a specific disease or structural damage to the brain.

 It affects how the brain and body send and receive signals.